-The 30-day post-evaluation period was open from August 3rd, 2015 to September 3rd, 2015.
+The 30-day post-evaluation period was open from August 3 to September 3, 2015.
 During this commenting period, NQF received 282 comments from 19 member organizations and 62 members of the public.
-These included measure-specific comments as well as comments about the draft report in general.
-The Committee discussed these comments and took action of measure specific comments as needed during the post comment conference calls on October 6th, 2015 and October 9th, 2015.
-Overall, comments received on the draft report were in support of the Committee's recommendations.
+These included measure specific comments as well as comments about the draft report in general.
+The Committee discussed these comments and took action on measure specific comments as needed during the post comment conference calls on October 6, 2015, and October 9, 2015.
+Overall, comments received on the draft report supported the Committee's recommendations.